FAQs

 How many holiday homes are there?

-We currently have approx 160 holiday homes on our database and these are spread all around NZ.
-They are privately owned homes, and the generous owners generally donate 1-2 stays in their property to TimeOut each year.
+We are a small charity with a limited number of properties, so unfortunately we can not guarantee we will always be able to find something suitable.
+We currently have approx 160 holiday homes on our database and these are spread all around NZ with approximately 80% in the North Island and 20% in the South Island.
+They are privately owned homes, and the generous owners donate 1-2 stays in their property each year through TimeOut Charity.

 Are there any costs that I will incur?